SyedSami07/My-Necessary-Tools/README.md

-**My daily basis automation & utility tools**

-A collection of simple scripts to automate everyday tasks.
+**My daily basis automation & utility tools.
+A collection of simple scripts to automate everyday tasks.**

 ---